Support our nonpartisan, nonprofit research and insights which help leaders address societal challenges.Donate

 - Benchmarking through regular surveys of Council members about relevant company practices

 - Multifunctional insights generated by the wealth of perspectives gathered from 125+ Councils (covering more than 50 functions) that work together across geographies

 - Virtual communities that extend learning opportunities through a variety of online forums and other resources

-Seasoned executive compensation practitioners who report directly to the senior executive compensation executive of the firm.
+Seasoned executive compensation practitioners from public companies who report directly to the senior executive compensation executive of the firm.
 Candidates are part of the senior executive compensation leadership team and are responsible for translating the enterprise strategy to an action plan, implementation and measurement of success.
 Membership is by invitation only.